 For example, WIA suggests the proposed 72- hour requirement should be shortened to 48 hours, since most currently deployed generators at cell sites are designed to hold the fuel necessary to operate for 48 hours, but indicates that they could continue to run uninterrupted for longer periods with refueling.
-253

 Verizon suggests that the 72-hour backup power requirement is reasonable, so long as it provides sufficient flexibility to permit the refueling of generators that do not have tanks with a 72-hour capacity and other best practices.
-254 For its part, AT&T Wireless asserts that its backup strategy includes "a fleet of mobile generators with a dedicated team that deploys these as needed," though, we note
+For its part, AT&T Wireless asserts that its backup strategy includes "a fleet of mobile generators with a dedicated team that deploys these as needed," though, we note

-253 WIA at 7.
+&lt;sup>253 WIA at 7.

-254 Verizon at 17; Verizon explains further that a 72-hour minimum requirement on a single tank is not necessary so long as the generator may be refueled, as refueling would allow a generator to run indefinitely.
+&lt;sup>254 Verizon at 17; Verizon explains further that a 72-hour minimum requirement on a single tank is not necessary so long as the generator may be refueled, as refueling would allow a generator to run indefinitely.

-AT&T also points out that its employees frequently cannot access areas where these generators are needed.255
+AT&T also points out that its employees frequently cannot access areas where these generators are needed.

 On the other hand, consumer advocates, like Cal Advocates encourage us to "not accept the premise that deployable mobile assets are a replacement for on-site backup power, especially in high fire threat areas.
 Most Providers have presented insufficient plans for placing on-site back-up power in these critical locations."
 Cal Advocates argues further that rapidly deploying hundreds of mobile backup power sources during a widespread outage will likely be difficult, and that on-site backup power is necessary to ensure that communication networks are resilient during widespread commercial grid outages.
-257

 We are mindful that the timing, siting, permitting, and cost constraints the wireless providers assert are real barriers to ensure customers have the backup power necessary to withstand a disaster or de-energization event.
-We acknowledge Verizon's concern that the cost to replace potentially thousands of generators it has already deployed with smaller tanks is prohibitive, as well as that siting larger fuel tanks presents an additional barrier.258 de-energization events.
+We acknowledge Verizon's concern that the cost to replace potentially thousands of generators it has already deployed with smaller tanks is prohibitive, as well as that siting larger fuel tanks presents an additional barrier.

+Ideally, every location would have an on-site generator with a zero-emission backup power supply, but that is not reasonably available or feasible given the rapidly approaching wildfire season and potentially, de-energization events.
 While we strongly encourage providers to make these investments over time, we decline to adopt such a requirement today.
 We direct the wireless providers to maintain service through various technological means to ensure that customers in Tier 2 and Tier 3 High Fire Threat Districts have access to 72-hour backup power during the upcoming wildfires and deenergization events.
 The wireless providers have twelve (12) months from the effective date of this decision to implement this requirement.
 Further, we direct the wireless providers to demonstrate how they will fulfill this obligation by providing a discussion through supporting documentation and data in their Resiliency Plans.